landofhere/handbook/Operations Documents/Onboarding.md

 # The First Week, Month, Beyond

-The first week of working at Josephine should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New employees should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.
+The first week of working at Land of Here should be focused on learning -- learning the company norms, learning how to work with everyone, learning the tools we use, etc. New employees should be contributing a little bit all week, but the expectation is that they ask questions and get set up, not that they immediately assume leadership.

 After a week, the new employee should have their first one-on-one meeting.
-This meeting should go over all of the normal things that we cover in [One on Ones](https://github.com/josephine/handbook/blob/master/Onboarding%20Documents/One%20on%20Ones.md), but should also probe about any gaps in their knowledge.
-Importantly, it should also cover [OKRs](https://github.com/josephine/handbook/blob/master/Onboarding%20Documents/Objectives%20and%20Key%20Results.md), and go over the company’s objectives.
+This meeting should go over all of the normal things that we cover in [One on Ones](https://github.com/landofhere/handbook/blob/master/Onboarding%20Documents/One%20on%20Ones.md), but should also probe about any gaps in their knowledge.
+Importantly, it should also cover [OKRs](https://github.com/landofhere/handbook/blob/master/Onboarding%20Documents/Objectives%20and%20Key%20Results.md), and go over the company’s objectives.
 After this meeting, the new employee should write their OKRs for the rest of the quarter (this fractional quarter should be viewed as a sort of practice run).
 Another meeting to talk about the OKRs should be scheduled for the next day or two.

 From there, the process should merge towards the normal process.
-It’s important to set reasonable expectations and be very supportive for as long as it takes for the employee to feel comfortable at Josephine (this might be a week for some and a month for others).
+It’s important to set reasonable expectations and be very supportive for as long as it takes for the employee to feel comfortable at Land of Here (this might be a week for some and a month for others).